Tesla: A Tale Of 2 Analysts

 For example, Tesla has already replaced the Model 3 front and passenger seats as well as the battery packs from the vehicles made in July.

-Time for Credible Analysts to Update their Forecasts
+Time For Credible Analysts To Update Their Forecasts

 These reports obviously cast doubt on Tesla’s ability to achieve a weekly production of 5,000 Model 3 cars by the end of this year, as Musk has claimed Tesla will do.
 The reports all underline the risks Tesla has taken in electing to skip the rigorous, all-climate, extensive testing that virtually all other automakers employ before releasing a car to the public.

-In the wake of these reports, one would expect Tesla analysts to revise their forecasts, at least as regards, for both the balance of this year and for next year:
+In the wake of these reports, one would expect Tesla analysts to revise their forecasts, at least as regards for both the balance of this year and for next year:

 And, indeed, on Monday, two Tesla analysts updated their research reports.
 Those updates make for a fascinating contrast.